Goldman CEO Blankfein says has 'highly curable' form of cancer

-Lloyd Blankfein, the chairman and chief executive officer of Goldman Sachs Group Inc, said on Tuesday he had a "highly curable" form of cancer and would be able to work mostly as normal during treatment.
+Lloyd Blankfein, the chairman and chief executive officer of Goldman Sachs Group Inc (GS.N), said on Tuesday he had a "highly curable" form of cancer and would be able to work mostly as normal during treatment.

-The bank's shares finished down 1.98 percent at $179.72 a share on the New York Stock Exchange, underperforming a weaker wider market, as the announcement put Goldman's succession plans under the spotlight.
+The bank's shares finished down 1.98 percent at $179.72 a share on the New York Stock Exchange, underperforming a weaker wider market .SPX, as the announcement put Goldman's succession plans under the spotlight.

 While Blankfein, 61, is undergoing treatment, other senior bank officials, including his top deputy, Chief Operating Officer Gary Cohn, will assume some of his responsibilities in dealing with the public, a person familiar with the matter said.